Moorish Morocco Tour Itinerary

 Sunday 26 April

 After breakfast, we travel to Fez, stopping in Meknes for a tour of El Hedim Square and the Bou Inania Madrasa.
-We’ll arrive in Fez in the late afternoon and settle into our hotel.
+We’ll arrive in Fez in the late afternoon, settle into our hotel, and finish the day with dinner at Café Clock accompanied by live Issawa music.

 Day 4 – Fez